Pardis Parker: TED Talks

+Parker has performed three times at TED, twice as a speaker and once as a special guest host.

-Parker performed at the global TED Conference in Monterey, California, in August 2021.
+He performed at the global TED Conference in Monterey, California, in August 2021.
 His TED Talk, "I'm Tired of People Telling Me to Grind", was released in January 2022.
 Moda Magazine listed it as one of their "Seven TED Talks to Get You Through the Day," and said Parker's performance was both "relatable" and "hilarious."

 Parker performed for a second time at the global TED Conference in Vancouver, Canada, in April 2022.
-His second TED Talk, "I'm Terrified of Wanting to be a Billionaire", was released in October 2022.
+His talk, "I'm Terrified of Wanting to be a Billionaire", was released in October 2022.
 In reviews of the conference, Mats Lederhausen said Parker's performance was "truly funny," and Chris Duffy said Parker's set was "incredible."

+Parker took the stage for a third time at the global TED Conference in Vancouver, Canada, in April 2023.

 Acting

-Parker has received multiple Best Actor nominations for his work in The Dance and Afghan, and has appeared on television and in film on both sides of the border, including Life in Pieces on CBS, Combat Hospital on ABC, Little Mosque on the Prairie on CBC, Single White Spenny and Moderation Town on Showcase, Really Me on The Family Channel, and indie drama Snow.
+Parker has appeared in Life in Pieces on CBS, Combat Hospital on ABC, Little Mosque on the Prairie on CBC, Single White Spenny and Moderation Town on Showcase, Really Me on The Family Channel, and in indie drama Snow.

 His acting work has received acclaim from the National Screen Institute of Canada, which remarked that his "timing and body language in The Dance was exceptional," from Indiewire, which complimented his "light comedic touch," and from Radio Canada, which said that "he's a kind of Seth MacFarlane, someone extremely multi-talented who can write, direct, and act, and who's very convincing in his roles."

 Writing

-Parker's writing and cartoons have been published by The New Yorker, The New York Times, The New York Review of Books, The Los Angeles Review of Books, the Chicago Sun-Times, Weekly Humorist, Literary Hub, and McSweeney's.
+Parker's non-fiction and satire have been published by The New Yorker, The New York Times, The New York Review of Books, The Los Angeles Review of Books, the Chicago Sun-Times, Weekly Humorist, Literary Hub, Electric Literature, and McSweeney's.
+In fiction, his work has been published by The New Quarterly and named runner-up for the Peter Hinchcliffe Short Fiction Award.